romnn/ldap-manager/README.md

     - verify?

 - done
+  - binds should always open new connections
+  - function that opens a new connection
+  - add a simple connection pool
   - fix nil pointer errors
   - decide what goes into pkg and what goes into internal
   - add tests for each file in pkg